zen-fs/core/readme.md

 ZenFS is a file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html).

-It works using a system of backends, which are used by ZenFS to store and retrieve.
+It works using a system of backends, which are used by ZenFS to store and retrieve data.
 ZenFS can also integrate nicely with other tools.

 ZenFS is a fork of [BrowserFS](https://github.com/jvilk/BrowserFS).